jarvann/nexusdownloader/README.md

    * Open Nexus to the following URL: https://next.nexusmods.com/settings/api-keys
    * Look for "Nexus Mod Manager" Integration, and if necessary, create the key.
    * Copy the API key for "Nexus Mod Manager" Integration.
-   * Open the config.json fiel located in the ~/nexusdownloader/src folder
+   * Open the config.json file located in the ~/nexusdownloader/src folder
    * Paste the API key in between the quotes for "NexusAPIKey"
    ```json
     {